On the moduli space of Donaldson-Thomas instantons

-H-J. Kim proved that \eqref{defHE} is an elliptic complex if $A$ is a Hermitian-Einstein connection.
-However, it is obviously not the Atiyah-Hitchin-Singer type complex \cite{MR506229} if $n \geq 3$, since there are additional terms such as $\Omega^{0,3} ( X, \text{End}( E))$ and so on.
+Kim proved that \eqref{defHE} is an elliptic complex if $A$ is a Hermitian--Einstein connection.
+However, it is obviously not the Atiyah--Hitchin--Singer type complex \cite{MR506229} if $n \geq 3$, since there are additional terms such as $A^{0,3} ( X, \mathfrak{u} (E))$ and so on.
 Hence, the Hermitian--Einstein connections would not work for an analytic construction of the Donaldson--Thomas invariant just as it is.
 But, in \cite{Thomas00}, Thomas noted a perturbed Hermitian--Einstein equation, which basically corresponds to a ``holding'' of the extra term $A^{0,3} ( X, \mathfrak{u} (E))$ in \eqref{defHE} (we shall see it in Section 3.1), could possibly work for an analytic definition of the Donaldson--Thomas invariant.
 We introduce that perturbed equation in the next subsection.